 As far as air pollution goes, Australia rates pretty low.
 This is quite surprising to be honest, when you consider how into coal mining we are as a country (gross).
 However, we usually rate within the top twenty of cleanest countries in the world.

 Look at Australia on this handy map.
 Lots of nice, calming green squares are littered across it, indicating that our air quality is pretty damn good.

-If you want a comparison, scroll up and check out China and try not to feel upset or stressed out.
+If you want a comparison, scroll up and check out Asia and try not to feel upset or stressed out.

 Australia has a very multicultural society

 It’s a joy to be able to walk down the streets of our cities and see people of all colours, races and religions.
 To hear hundreds of languages being spoken at once.

 To meet people like myself whose background is made up of places all over the world, who may speak more than one language and recognise multiple cultures, but ultimately call themselves Australian.

 And most important of all, it makes for a truly excellent food scene.
 Whatever you’re in the mood for, you can find it in the cities at least.